lowweihong/lowweihong.github.io/index.md

 ## Previous work experiences

 - **Senior Data Scientist** - OKX (Singapore):

-  Throughout my tenure with OKX, I focused on quick prototyping, and stakeholder management.
-I build a cetralised web crawling platform with Docker that ensure data pipeline from external sources to be streamlined and no delay.
-I actively communicated with stakeholders on the requirements, managing end-to-end delivery of machine learning systems.
-Throughout my 2 years tenure, I develiered a machine translation systems that support 13 different language pair with the PAI platform on Alicloud, this result in a significant cost reduction of 35% of existing vendor costs.
-I am also capable with my analytical skills by designing clear, informative dashboards that interpret data and create meaningful visualizations on Alicloud's Dashboard.
+  At OKX, I focused on rapid prototyping and stakeholder management, building a centralized web crawling platform with Docker to streamline data pipelines.
+I developed a machine translation system supporting 13 language pairs on Alicloud's PAI platform, reducing vendor costs by 35%.
+Additionally, I created data-driven dashboards on Alicloud to provide clear insights through effective visualizations.

 - **NLP Data Scientist** - Shopee (Singapore):
   I have been a volunteer in a Research Laboratory dedicated to Artificial Intelligence **[AIM](http://slsp.kaist.ac.kr/xe/)** where I worked on video classification for the CVPR2017 workshop, especially working on *Attention Gated LSTM Cell*, in TensorFlow.